nadiao9188/github-tutorial/README.md

 * Select "Blank" as the template and click "Create Workspace".

 After you have completed this, it is time to create an SSH key.

+This allows you to only login to your github account on cloud9 once.
+If you use HTTPS, you will have to login everytime you use it

 #### To create an SSH key . . .
 * Go to your Github account and click your profile icon at the top-right corner of the screen.